Maker, James Arthur. New York, USA, 1901, serial number 1 of 7.

 tube, perforated to facilitate rapid response to temperature change, encases

-an aluminum ros which expands or contracts in opposition to the steel.
+an aluminum rod which expands or contracts in opposition to the steel.

-Arthur used involute gearing which provides a constant velocity ratio and is
+Arthur used involute gearing, first animation, which provides a constant velocity ratio and is

 not as sensitive to minor depthing variations.
 As with epicycloidal teeth,